kgrajski/ecog/README.md

 The use of an artificial ECOG dataset is to support development and testing of an ECOG AI/ML workflow.

+The reason to do something like this is to have confidence in the code once real neural data is processed.

 ## Description

 ECOG = Electro-corticogram.
 A recording of brain electrical activity measured at the brain surface typically using electrode arrays.